-Group Therapy in Houston, TX: Healing in Connection Through Trauma-Informed Community
+Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Trauma does not occur in isolation, and it cannot be fully healed in isolation.
-Our specialized groups are intentional, process-oriented communities that facilitate relational healing at the nervous system level, not generic support circles.
+Our process-oriented groups facilitate relational healing at the nervous system level, complementing individual therapy with the lived experience of being truly seen by others who understand.

 Free Group Consultation